 Thank you for your interest in volunteering at Massaro Community Farm.
 Below is a list of opportunities for getting involved at the farm.
 There are so many ways to become involved in conserving this historic farm.
 We look forward to finding the perfect opportunity for you to join in!
+Please fill out the volunteer form here if you’d like to help!

 Volunteer recruiter/manager – develop volunteer recruitment materials; distribute letters and fliers to area businesses, schools & organizations; keep current list of volunteers; disseminate opportunities to existing volunteer base and ensure coverage at appropriate activities and events.
 Individual should feel comfortable using email, and online and common social media tools.
 Reliable transportation necessary.
 Involves flexible hours both on and off the farm, ~ several hours/month.
 Stipend possible.